US votes against UN budget over anti-Israel measure, lack of Iran action

 UN HITS TRUMP OVER BLACKWATER PARDONS, SAYS MOVE 'CONTRIBUTED TO IMPUNITY'

-Craft gave a number of reasons for the U.S. nay vote -- including the funding for an event commemorating the controversial 2001 Durban Declaration and Program of Action (DDPA).
-The U.S. has long opposed the Durban Declaration since it was adopted in Durban, South Africa in 2001 -- citing concerns that it is anti-Israel and anti-Semitic.
-The declaration describes Palestinians as being "under foreign occupation."
+Craft gave a number of reasons for the U.S. nay vote, including the funding for an event commemorating the controversial 2001 Durban Declaration and Program of Action (DDPA).
+The U.S. has long opposed the Durban Declaration since it was adopted in Durban, South Africa in 2001 citing concerns that it is anti-Israel and anti-Semitic.

 "Twenty years on, there remains nothing about the Durban Declaration to celebrate or to endorse," Craft said.
 "It is poisoned by anti-Semitism and anti-Israel bias.
 It encourages restrictions on the freedom of expression.
 It exists to divide and discriminate and runs contrary to the laudable goal of combating racism and racial discrimination."